hpcleuven/jupyterhub-doc/getting_started.md

 Then, you can navigate to the "Home" tab and access the Dashboard of your Jupyter Notebook App via the "My Server" button.

+## Running a Notebook document

+In the Dashboard, you can either open one of your existing Notebook documents (if any) or create a new one.
+For new Notebook documents, you will have the choice between ones with a Python kernel or with an R kernel (see also the (./software_installation) page).
+These are then powered by the CPU cores (and possibly GPU cards) allocated to your compute job on the cluster.